Getting started with Git - Part 4 - Forking & Making Pull Requests (PR)

 What next?

 Having fun yet?
 Go ahead and fork any open source project you want.
 Keep tinkering with your fork till you break something, and then learn how to fix it.
-Stay tuned and keep committing.
-Contact us at contact@attosol.com for your software and consultancy requirements.
+Stay tuned for upcoming articles.
+You may contact us for your software and consultancy requirements.